Article I. Membership 3

 - Room 7 Resident

 The Room 7 Resident shall be elected by the Room 7 Selection Committee in the spring semester.
 They shall serve as the chair of the Alumni Relations Committee for the next year.

 The Keeper shall be elected at the last regular meeting of the Society in each semester and shall hold office until the installation of their successor.
 The Keeper shall perform all duties consistent with the historical significance of the office.

 Section 3.
 Appointed Officers, Their Terms and Duties.

-The appointed Officers of the Society shall be a Membership Chair, a Probationary Chair, a Ways and Means Chair, a Parliamentarian, a Pen and Ink Chair, a Sergeant at Arms, a debate and Oratory Chair, and a Outreach Chair.
+The appointed Officers of the Society shall be a Membership Chair, a Probationary Chair, a Parliamentarian, a Pen and Ink Chair, a Sergeant at Arms, a Debate and Oratory Chair, a Diversity and Inclusion Chair, and a an Alumni Relations Chair.
 No Member shall hold more than one of these offices at one time.

 The President shall appoint a Membership Chair, whose duty it shall be to chair the sessions of the Membership Committee, to present the candidates for Probationary and Regular Membership to the Society, to report the candidate recommendations of the Committee to the Society and shall report to the Executive Committee any breaches of the Society’s non-discrimination policy.